 The Volunteer Coordinator reviews volunteer applications, runs induction sessions for new volunteers and provides ongoing liaison and support to our volunteers.

 Our office staff take pride in being customer-focused, greeting all visitors with a smile.
 They are knowledge in all aspects of the running of the Home.
 If you are interested in adopting they will provide you with the Adoption Questionnaire and once you had decided on your new companion, they will take you through and complete the adoption paperwork.

 Digital Communications Officer

-Our Digital Communications Officer manages the Home’s busy social media platforms, promotes our dogs to assist in finding them homes', promotes our events and fundraising and keeps our website up to date.
-If you have adopted a dog from the Home we would love to hear your Adoption Story - email email@example.com
+Our Digital Communications Officer manages the Home’s busy social media platforms, promotes our dogs to assist in finding them homes', educates our community on responsible dog ownership, promotes our events and fundraising and keeps our website up to date.
+If you have adopted a dog from the Home we would love to hear your Adoption Story - email firstname.lastname@example.org

 Our maintenance team are an integral part of our organisation.
 They maintain our gardens, dog exercise yards, kennels, and our admin building.
 They have a broad range of skills that are highly valued at our Home; from keeping our grounds neat and tidy, receiving and storing goods, helping with events, general repair work, and even putting to use their snake handling training to safely relocate our reptilian friends when needed.